ljjliujunjie123/MRViewer/README.md

 >
 > If installing processing is too long, you can manually install these critical packages:
 >
-> `python3, vtk, opencv-python, pydicom, pillow, pyqt5`
+> `python3, vtk, opencv-python, pydicom, pillow, pyqt5, sympy`

 Open your Pycharm or other IDE